rawitat/gtypist_lessons/programming_quotes.typ

 *:G_34
 I:[34] Alan J. Perlis
-S:When someone say: "I want a programming language in which I need only say :what I wish done", give him a lollipop.
+S:When someone says: "I want a programming language in which I need only say :what I wish done", give him a lollipop.

 *:G_35